iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 OpenDDS configuration is concerned with three main areas:

-* **Common Configuration Options** – configure the behavior of DCPS entities at a global level.
+#. **Common Configuration Options** – configure the behavior of DCPS entities at a global level.
    This allows separately deployed processes in a computing environment to share common settings for the specified behavior (e.g. all readers and writers should use RTPS discovery).

-* **Discovery Configuration Options** – configure the behavior of the discovery mechanism(s).
+#. **Discovery Configuration Options** – configure the behavior of the discovery mechanism(s).
-  OpenDDS supports multiple approaches for discovering and associating writers and readers as detailed in Section :ref:`Discovery Configuration`.
+   OpenDDS supports multiple approaches for discovering and associating writers and readers as detailed in Section :ref:`run_time_configuration--discovery-configuration`.

-* **Transport Configuration Options** – configure the Extensible Transport Framework (ETF) which abstracts the transport layer from the DCPS layer of OpenDDS.
+#. **Transport Configuration Options** – configure the Extensible Transport Framework (ETF) which abstracts the transport layer from the DCPS layer of OpenDDS.
    Each pluggable transport can be configured separately.

 The configuration file for OpenDDS is a human-readable ini-style text file.
-Table 7-1 shows a list of the available configuration section types as they relate to the area of OpenDDS that they configure.
+:ref:`Table 7-1 <run_time_configuration--reftable8>` shows a list of the available configuration section types as they relate to the area of OpenDDS that they configure.

+.. _run_time_configuration--reftable8:

-**Table 7-1 Configuration File Sections**
+**Table  Configuration File Sections**

 +------------------+------------------------+
 | **Focus Area**   | **File Section Title** |